-Parents who end a pregnancy because an anomaly is diagnosed in their baby experience a particular kind of grief and loss.
+Parents who end a pregnancy after a prenatal diagnosis experience a particular kind of grief.
 The loss rests upon a decision you have taken, which can make this extremely difficult to talk about.
 Parents often worry a great deal about how, and what, to tell their other children.
-Children can find the loss of a baby under these circumstances especially confusing and difficult to understand.
+Children can find the loss of a baby under these circumstances confusing and difficult to understand.
 This leaflet discusses some of the things you might want to consider.